Germinating Seeds in Paper Towel Method (10 Tips)

 One year we grew baby strawberry plants from seed in little Dixie cups on my kitchen windowsill.
 They did AMAZING!

 Superb germination rate and adorable little plants.
 The worst part was they took every moment of three weeks to germinate.

 I did constant water misting at least once per day, so I have full confidence they will do well with paper towel germination.

-This sounds like a good gardening starter project to help chase away the winter blues!
+This sounds like a good gardening starter project!

 Germinating Apple Seeds in Paper Towel